BSTACY-AZ/Pluralsight_Bootstrap_fundamentals/README.md

 HTML/CSS/javaScript

 # Note
 I am not the original author of the code within the files in this repository.
 Rather, these were exercise files for which I followed along with course materials.
-While some of the lines were added by my, they were added as the result of the exercises followed through the aforementioned course.
+While some of the lines of code were added by me, they were added as the result of the exercises followed through the aforementioned course.

 # Installation/Usage
 1) Extract all contents to a folder